 The Best Soul Food Style Candied Sweet Potatoes

 Sweet, tender, soul-food style candied sweet potatoes.
 Infused with spices, topped with brown sugar, then baked in candied sauce!
 It’s a classic Thanksgiving side dish and a Southern favorite.
 Soul food at its best!
-These were a family favorite as a kid.
-My Grandmother loved them so much that she cooked them all year round but she always made them for Thanksgiving.
-It was her Candied Sweet potatoes I looked forward to eating the most.

 I had to post this recipe on my blog because it is a soul food classic.
 Give it a shot, and you’ll definitely love it as much as I do.
 These are candied sweet potatoes at their best.